 While you might be tempted to buy simple, functional gym accessories, there’s no harm in thinking about how they’d look in the room too.
 This could mean buying colour coordinated resistance bands, a patterned yoga mat or even upgrading your gym leggings.

 Don’t be afraid to think about accessories that aren’t gym-related too.
 Walking into a cold, clinical space with only fitness equipment might bring down your mood.
+Think about what kind of atmosphere you want to create by using LED lighting, these pieces of energy-efficient green tech can be coloured to avoid harsh lighting, as well as set a certain mood for your gym.
+Add a reed diffuser or air freshener to lift your senses and mask smells.
 Potted plants can add a splash of green, as can soft furnishings.
 Just because you’re in your home gym to work out doesn’t mean you can have a corner of cushions for resting between sessions.
 You could even try to make your own covers to make them extra special.
+Don’t go too overboard that it’s hard to walk or work out in.
+Remember, you want a space that is efficient as well as inviting.